-There are some historical events that are so memorable that a single picture is enough to point out what they entail.
-However, we often become familiar with one single angle of an event as shown through famous photographs.
-Here we take a look at different angles that offer give us a different historical perspective for moments frozen in time.
+There are some historical events that are so memorable that a single picture is enough to remind us of the moment.
+However, we often become familiar with one single view of an event as shown through famous photographs.
+Here, we take a look at different angles that offer us new historical perspectives for moments frozen in time.

 1. King Tut’s backside

 The mask of Tutankhamun is one of the most recognizable burial masks of all time.
 However, we often don’t see the reverse side.

 On the back of King Tut’s golden mask is a protective spell inscribed in Egyptian hieroglyphs.